1 1/2 lb grilling steaks (such as ribeye, strip, or top sirloin)

 1 tablespoon olive oil

-1. Preheat large sauté pan on medium-high 2-3 minutes.
-Cut steak into four portions; coat both sides of steaks with seasonings.
+- Preheat large sauté pan on medium-high 2–3 minutes.
+Cut steaks into four portions; coat both sides of steaks with seasoning and seeds (wash hands).

 4 medium tomatoes